This information is for private landlords. Private tenants can find information and advice here.

 If this happens, the council will inform the rent officer who will:

-• determine the maximum rent your tenant should pay until repairs are carried out
+- restrict the rent you can charge until repairs are carried out

 The rent restriction will end once: